 How to Convert Pounds of Sugar to Quarts

-To convert a pound measurement to a quart measurement, multiply the sugar by the conversion ratio.
-One pound of sugar is equal to 0.56699 quarts, so use this simple formula to convert:
+Since one pound of sugar is equal to 0.56699 quarts, you can use this simple formula to convert:

-The sugar in quarts is equal to the pounds multiplied by 0.56699.
+The sugar in quarts is equal to the sugar in pounds multiplied by 0.56699.

 While experts usually suggest measuring dry ingredients by weight since it's more accurate, some recipes call for ingredients by volume and many of us don't have a scale when we need one.
 Because the density of different types of sugar vary, it may not be obvious how to convert between a weight and volume measurements.